-The Samaritan Befrienders Hong Kong established its Fixed Line Emotional Support Service in 1960, which is the first service of the organization to provide suicide prevention service through answering calls of help seekers.
+The Samaritan Befrienders Hong Kong established its Fixed Line Emotional Support Service in 1960, which is the first service of the organisation to provide suicide prevention service through answering calls of help seekers.
 Later, in 1995 the Hotline Centre was officially established with the support from the Hong Kong Housing Authority by providing a venue in Choi Hung Estate.
 The Centre services include our 24-Hour Emotional Support Hotline, Volunteer Recruitment & Training, as well as Community Seminars and Activity.

 24-Hour Emotional Support Hotline